BlokasLabs/patchbox-os-docs/docs/InstallOS.md

 For the OS image transfer to the Raspberry Pi we recommend you to use the SD card and the balenaEtcher software.
 It will format the SD card and will flash the image to it.
 Follow the steps listed below and get it done!

+**Note:** Before writing and verifying the image (this is shown by a progress bar), balenaEtcher will format the SD card by clearing all pre-existing data.

 <a href="https://community.blokas.io/t/raspberry-pi-write-sd-card-images-using-os-x-command-line/614" target='_blank'>Here's another way to do it with macOS</a>

 ### STEP 01: Install balenaEtcher